Marshall McLuhan: From Cliché to Archetype (1970)

-McLuhan relates the cliché-to-archetype process to the Theater of the Absurd:
+McLuhan relates the cliché-to-archetype process to the Theatre of the Absurd:

 Pascal, in the seventeenth century, tells us that the heart has many reasons of which the head knows nothing.
 The Theater of the Absurd is essentially a communicating to the head of some of the silent languages of the heart which in two or three hundred years it has tried to forget all about.
 In the seventeenth century world the languages of the heart were pushed down into the unconscious by the dominant print cliché.

 The "languages of the heart", or what McLuhan otherwise defined as oral culture, were thus made archetype by means of the printing press, and turned into cliché.

-According to McLuhan, the satellite medium encloses the Earth in a man-made environment, which "ends 'Nature' and turns the globe into a repertory theater to be programmed."
+According to McLuhan, the satellite medium encloses the Earth in a man-made environment, which "ends 'Nature' and turns the globe into a repertory theatre to be programmed."
 All previous environments (book, newspaper, radio, etc.) and their artifacts are retrieved under these conditions ("past times are pastimes").
-McLuhan thereby meshes this into the term global theater.
-This updates his concept of the global village, which, in its own definitions, can be said to be subsumed into the overall condition of the global theater.
+McLuhan thereby meshes this into the term global theatre.
+This updates his concept of the global village, which, in its own definitions, can be said to be subsumed into the overall condition of the global theatre.